selvendiranj/autorest-example/Readme.md

 </Project>
 ```

-**After building both projects, use below the simple code to call the APIs like methods**
+**After building both projects, use below the simple code to call the APIs like a method calls**
 ```csharp
 class Program
 {